DejanSandic/fetch-simulator/README.md

 <a id="how-does-it-work"></a>
 ## How does it work?
-Lets say you are using fetch API to fetch some data from the geocode server with the GET request.
+Let's say you are using fetch API to fetch some data from the geocode server with the GET request.
 Your code would look like this:
 ```js
 fetch('https://somekindofserver.com/location/miami')
   .then((response) => {